thoughtbot/ios-on-rails/book/rails/creating_a_patch_request.md

 [malformed](http://stackoverflow.com/a/20215807/1019369)) attributes.

-The need for this test is apparent immediately upon running it: rather than returning a validation erorr or telling response code, we are getting the same response from a PATCH request with *invalid* parameters that we got from a PATCH request with *valid* parameters:
+The need for this test is apparent immediately upon running it: rather than returning a validation error or telling response code, we are getting the same response from a PATCH request with *invalid* parameters that we got from a PATCH request with *valid* parameters: